-The term “mass balance” has been broadly used to describe attempts to quantify nutrient budgets (not strictly OC) of lakes as the combination of inputs, internal processes, and outputs.
-Inputs to lakes represent the sum of allochthonous (externally derived) dissolved (DOC) and particulate OC (POC) inflows from surface or groundwater sources, precipitation, and litterfall.
+For lakes, the term “mass balance” has been broadly used to quantify budgets (not strictly OC) as the combination of inputs, internal processes, and outputs (Likens , Weathers et al. 2013).
+Inputs tolake ecosystem C budgets are the sum of allochthonous (externally derived) dissolved (DOC) and particulate OC (POC) inflows from surface or groundwater sources, precipitation, and litterfall.
 Internal processes consist of autochthonous (in-lake) mechanisms that produce, consume, and store OC (i.e., primary production, respiration, burial in sediments).
-Outputs comprise DOC and POC pools that exit a lake via surface or groundwater exports.
-Importantly, a lake does not function as simply a “source” or “sink” of OC without considering the entire mass balance.
-Lakes are carbon sinks (via burial), while at the same time acting as a source of carbon to the atmosphere (via respiration).
+Outputs include DOC and POC that exit a lake via surface or groundwater exports.
+It is the balance of inputs and outputs that determines whether a lake is a source of C to the atmosphere, or a sink whereby C is retained by the lake ecosystem (Fig x-conceptual figure).
+Importantly, a lake does not function as simply a “source” or “sink” of OC, as lakes are simultaneously carbon sinks (via burial), and sources of carbon to the atmosphere (via respiration).

-Lakes described as carbon sources have generally been classified in terms of the flux of carbon dioxide (Striegl et al. 2001, Rantakari and Kortelainen 2005, Kortelainen et al. 2006, Tranvik et al. 2009, Raymond et al. 2013) or methane (Bastviken et al. 2011) across the air-water interface and have been only rarely considered other carbon fluxes (Santoso et al. 2017).
-Likewise, it has been recognized that lakes store OC in sediments and therefore may act as important sinks in the global carbon cycle (Mulholland and Elwood 1982, Dillon and Molot 1997, Dean and Gorham 1998, Einsele et al. 2001, Kortelainen et al. 2004, Rantakari and Kortelainen 2005, Einola et al. 2011, Raymond et al. 2013).
-However, the magnitude of burial has not been adequately compared to the set of other important fluxes in overall lake OC budgets (Hanson et al. 2015), precluding determination of net lake function in terms of OC.
+Lakes described as carbon sources have generally been classified based on the net flux of carbon dioxide (Striegl et al. 2001, Rantakari and Kortelainen 2005, Kortelainen et al. 2006, Tranvik et al. 2009, Raymond et al. 2013) or methane (Bastviken et al. 2011) across the air-water interface.
+The contribution of lakes to organic carbon export is less frequently considered but equally important both in terms of net carbon burial and the quality and quantity of OC ultimately exported to the ocean via tributaries (Raymond and Bauer 2000, Santoso et al. 2017).
+Because lakes store OC in sediments, they act as important sinks in the global carbon cycle (Mulholland and Elwood 1982, Dillon and Molot 1997, Dean and Gorham 1998, Einsele et al. 2001, Kortelainen et al. 2004, Rantakari and Kortelainen 2005, Einola et al. 2011, Raymond et al. 2013).
+However, the magnitude of burial has not been adequately compared to the set of other important fluxes in overall lake OC budgets (Hanson et al. 2015), precluding determination of overall lake function in terms of OC.
 Here, we examined the dominant processes in lake OC cycling, and provided broad definitions of sources and sinks for lake OC to account for the interacting nature of fluxes (Box 1).

-A limitation of many existing mass balance studies is oversimplification or inability to account for key carbon fluxes that constitute the full budget, which underscores the importance of a unified model framework.
-We synthesized existing knowledge of lake OC budgets into a conceptual model that integrates these important mechanisms, including both in-lake as well as external (i.e., watershed) processes.
-Below we described these mechanisms in three main categories 1) allochthony, 2) autochthony, and 3) storage and export.
+A limitation of many existing mass balance studies is the omission of key fluxes that contribute to the full budget, which underscores the importance of a unified model framework.
+We synthesized existing knowledge of lake OC budgets into a conceptual model that integrates these important mechanisms, including both in-lake as well as external (i.e., watershed) processes (Fig x).
+Below we describe these mechanisms in three main categories 1) allochthony, 2) autochthony, and 3) storage and export.

 Allochthony